 Read more about how our work integrates the concerns of justice-involved people and crime survivors into a progressive public safety reform agenda in our 2011 report Moving Beyond Sides: The Power and Potential of a New Public Safety Policy Paradigm.

-A slate of bills seeks to address Oregon’s harsh mandatory minimum sentences imposed on youth ages 15, 16, and 17 under Measure 11.
+This moderate and meaningful proposal seeks to address Oregon’s harsh mandatory minimum sentences imposed on youth ages 15, 16, and 17 under Measure 11.

 Juvenile justice reform is a longstanding area of focus at Partnership for Safety and Justice.

 Our work has centered on the inappropriate prosecution of youth in adult courts, the treatment of young people of color, and the longterm impacts of the criminalization of young people who are not fully developed adults.

 Learn more about the research that supports these reforms here, email legislators in support of youth justice here, and read about our policy research on the impact of Measure 11 on youth in our 2016 report Misguided Measures Revisited: Progress and Promise in Oregon’s Youth Justice System.